 Gansu is a province located in the northwest of the People's Republic of China.
 It lies between Qinghai, Inner Mongolia, and the Huangtu Plateaus, and borders Mongolia to the north.
 The Huang He River passes the southern part of the province.
+It has a population of approximately 25 million and has a large concentration of Hui Chinese.
 The capital of the province is Lanzhou, located in the southeast part of Gansu.
 Gansu province has an area of 454,000 km2, and the majority of its land is above 1 km over sea level.
 The Huang He (Yellow) River passes through the southern part of the province.
 The Yellow River gets most of its water from Gansu province.
 The Yellow River also flows straight through Lanzhou.
 Part of the Gobi Desert is located in Gansu.